 How often did I walk past this street on Potsdamer Platz without thinking about going another block on it?

-This East German Watchtower stands so close to Potsdamer Platz that makes me wonder about how many people walk around there without even thinking about what stands so close to them.
+This East German Watchtower stands so close to Potsdamer Platz that it makes me wonder how many people walk around without even thinking about what stands so close to them.

-It sits behind some trees and, you can only notice it until you are right underneath it.
+It sits behind some trees, and you can only notice it until you are right underneath it.

 A little bit of history from the East German Watchtower

-This panorama observation tower used to stand between the Brandenburg Gate and Leipziger Platz and it was used as a base for border guards to monitor the area at the former House of Ministries.
+This panorama observation tower stood between the Brandenburg Gate and Leipziger Platz.
+It was used as a base for border guards to monitor the former House of Ministries area.
 It was only in 2001 that this tower was moved to its present location near Stresemannstraße on Potsdamer Platz.